 Among the most interesting of the insect visitors to garden has been the Hummingbird Clearwing moth, Hemaris thysbe.

 The Hummingbird Clearwing, a sphinx, or hawkmoth, is active on warm, sunny summer days.
 It is maybe a quarter the size (wingspan 1.5 – 2 “) of a ruby throated hummingbird, but its super rapidly beating wings give the same humming sound as the bird as it dashes from flower to flower, never alighting for more than the briefest of moments.
 Like the hummingbird, the clearwing hawkmoth can hover over prospective nectar sources.
 I have read that wings of the clearwing beat at 85 beats per second, while those of the hummingbird barely chug along at a mere 50 bps.
 Of course, its ability to hover enables to clearwing to suck nectar from flowers through it long proboscis — a superb example of coevolution.
 Hovering also makes sense for this heavy insect because delicate flowers do not provide feeding ledges for their pollinators — a serious revolutionary oversight!
 Moreover, remaining airborne gives the insect a head start should it need to escape a hungry predator.
 Males hawkmoths have a flared tail, again like the hummingbird, and their long straw-like proboscis unfurls to reach the nectar deep within flowers.

 Hummingbird clearwing moth drawing nectar from monarda flowers

-Our garden has a wide range of lowers and flower colors, but we have only seen the clearwing on this red monarda.
-It apparently doesn’t even visit the closely nearby purple monarda.
-It is known to show preference for red and purple flowers.
+Despite the wide range of lowers and flower colors in Patty’s garden, we have only seen the clearwing on the red monarda.
+It apparently doesn’t even visit the nearby purple monarda.
+In fact, this clearwing is known to show preference for red and purple flowers.